abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-01-01-logic-thought.md

 <figure>
   <img src="/images/logic/seed.svg" width="100%">
   <figcaption>
-    A Hasse diagram, displaying all statements and the connections between them in an arbitrary logical system.
+    A Hasse diagram, displaying all statements, and the connections between them, in an arbitrary logical system.
 Arrows represent causal relations, and circles represent statements.
-Axioms are in dark grey, statements which can be proven from the axioms are in light grey and unproven (not necessarily false) statements are in white.
+Axioms are in dark grey, statements which can be proven using the axioms are in light grey and unproven (i.e. false) statements are in white.
   </figcaption>
 </figure>

 A system of systems
 ---

-There are many statements that we cannot verify with our own eyes but we consider true in *some* sense, like mathematical statements, for example.
+The above approach will work up to a certain level, but not entirely - there are many statements that we cannot verify with our own eyes but we consider true in *some* sense.
+Like mathematical statements, for example.
 You may argue that simpler math statements like 1 + 1 = 2 reside in the visible spectre, but there is no way to "see" the truth of statements such as "the square root of 2 is irrational", for example.
-Depending on context and background, these statement are considered to be anything between, "the closest thing we have to an absolute truth" to "abstract nonsense", but one thing is for certain - they are not true *in the same way and in the same sense* as statements about everyday objects that we see.
-Based on this, we can conclude that *in real-life thinking there are not one, but many concepts of truth*, that is, ways in which a given statement is true of false.
+Depending on context and background, these statement can be considered to be anything between, "the closest thing we have to an absolute truth" to "abstract nonsense", but one thing is for certain - they are not true *in the same way* as statements about everyday objects that we see.
+Based on this, we can conclude that *in real-life thinking there are not one, but many concepts of truth*, that is, there are many ways in which a given statement is true of false.

-(As we shall see later, actually the whole unique characteristic of thinking arises from the way in which those concepts connect.)
+(And as we shall see later, actually the whole unique characteristic of thinking arises from the way in which those concepts connect.)

 Our power to observe stuff is the base source of truth, but there are an infinite number of other sources, such as truths based on scienses, not to mention ones based on belief (and by belief I don't mean just religious belief, which some people don't endourse, but belief in authorities, on which all people rely).
-Not all of these sources have to be so official as "Mathematically True" (or even as "It's in the Bible") - for example a little kid may use "My Father Told me so" as a source of truth.
-There can be a million other nameless sources.
-Each of thesm brings with itself its own notion of objects (such as "one", "God", and "apple") a sets of logical operations for these objects ("plus", "sin", "eat").
+And I don't mean just official sources like "Mathematically True" (or even as "It's in the Bible") - for example a little kid may have "My Father Told me so" as a legitimate of truth, and there can be a million other nameless sources with a varying degree of complexity.
+Each of them brings with itself its own notion of objects (such as "one", "God", and "apple") a sets of logical operations for these objects ("plus", "sin", "eat").
 In other words it brings a completely separate *logical system* which the brain can utilize in a given context.

 <figure>
   <img src="/images/logic/systems.svg" width="100%">
   <figcaption>
-  Not only do disciplines such as mathematics have its own concept of truth, but they also have a unique method of reasoning, that is, of deciding whether a given proposition is true bases on other propositions, so there is no direct logical connection between them.
+  Not only do disciplines such as mathematics have its own concept of truth, but they also have a unique method of reasoning, that is, of deciding whether a given proposition is true bases on other propositions.
+So there is no direct logical connection between them.
   </figcaption>
 </figure>

-The brain rarely uses just one system to judge how to react in a given situation - it uses a multitude of systems (or even it can use one system in multitude of ways): in a single decision mathematics, religion, can all play a role, as well as one's sense of duty.
+The brain rarely uses just one of these system to judge how to react in a given situation - it uses a multitude of systems (or even it can use one system in multitude of ways): in a single decision mathematics, religion, can all play a role, as well as one's sense of duty.
 This mesh captures the concept of "everyday thinking" which I am trying to express.
 The one where nothing is true in general but everything is true in some context (and in which perceiving a statement often involves finding out the context in which it is true).

 Next up, we will see how different logical systems can be used in parallel and results can be compared.